MTI TEK

 • Few-Shot Prompting:

-• Zero-shot prompting: no examples provided.
+• Zero-shot prompting: No examples provided, relying entirely on instructions.

-• One-shot prompting: single example provided.
+• One-shot prompting: Single example provided to establish the pattern.

 Input: